Postpartum Depression: What Are The Signs?

 Between 70-80% of women get the ‘baby blues’ after they give birth to their little one.
 You aren't alone!
-Pregnancy and giving birth will push your hormones to the limits, and once your body has experienced that high, its common for mums to feel overwhelmed, anxious and unusually sad when those same hormones rapidly come down.
-In some women, these feelings will subside within a few weeks, your hormones will regulate and you'll be back to feeling normal.
-But, some mums can take more time.
+Pregnancy and giving birth will push your hormones to the limits, and once your body has experienced that high, it's common for new parents to feel overwhelmed, anxious and unusually sad when those same hormones rapidly come down.
+In some cases, these feelings will subside within a few weeks, your hormones will regulate and you'll be back to feeling normal.
+But, for some, it can take more time.
 If it seems to takes a little longer or doesn't seem to ever get better - it's time to go check in with your GP and discuss the signs of postpartum depression (PPD).

-Every mother will face a myriad of challenges during that first year of baby's life and no two babies are the same.
+Every new parent will face a myriad of challenges during that first year of baby's life and no two babies are the same.
 Every circumstance is individual and you are absolutely not expected to know all the answers and unequivocally not expected to go at it alone!

 Studies show that 1 in 7 women showing signs of depression within the 12 months after birth.
-So one of your parenting friends, or women in your playgroup circles, even the woman sitting beside you at your child health appointment could be suffering some form of PPD.
+So one of your parenting friends, or other fellow new parents in your playgroup circles, even the one sitting beside you at your child health appointment could be suffering some form of PPD.
 You are not alone in how you feel right now and leaning on your support system is a fantastic way to help you through this time.

-There is a certain four letter word that we mothers sometimes hate to use… H-E-L-P. Somewhere in our quest to become Wonder Woman we stopped asking for help in both our personal and professional lives, conditioning ourselves into thinking that needing assistance is a weakness.
+There is a certain four letter word that we parents sometimes hate to use… H-E-L-P. Somewhere in our quest to become our child's "superhero", we stopped asking for help in both our personal and professional lives, conditioning ourselves into thinking that needing assistance is a weakness.
 What we forget though, is that we weren’t born with all the answers, that we aren’t super-human and that having just a little bit of support can go a long way.

 If you are feeling overwhelmed and exhausted, please reach out to someone close to you, speak to your doctor or midwife bout how you are feeling and remember that needing a break from baby is totally ok, even Wonder Woman hangs up her lasso and has a rest every now and then.